 Being in the Theme Parks from open to close can be exhausting, even though it is sometimes necessary in order to fit in all you want to do.
 Resort Restaurants are a great way to allow yourself a break from the action in the Theme Parks, without eating up a lot of your time, especially in comparison to dining “off-property”.
 Allowing yourself to hop on Disney Transport from Theme Park to Resort to take a few hours to relax and have a delicious meal at one of the Resorts can help you unwind and re-energise for the evening.

 The Resort Restaurants offer a wealth of different cuisines and dining experiences, allowing you to enjoy something different each and every evening.
-From African-inspired Boma & Jiko at Animal Kingdom Lodge, the Caribbean flavours at Shutters in Caribbean Beach to contemporary American dining at California Grill atop the Contemporary Resort, these dining establishments provide exemplary serivce and out-of-this-world menus.
+From African-inspired Boma & Jiko at Animal Kingdom Lodge, the Caribbean flavours at Caribbean Beach to contemporary American dining at California Grill atop the Contemporary Resort, these dining establishments provide exemplary serivce and out-of-this-world menus.

 Explore the Resorts